Our local expert in Argentina

 If you are travelling from or through the United States, and are not a US national or resident, you will need to obtain an ESTA (Electronic System for Travel Authorization), ideally at least 72 hours prior to departure.
 ESTA has replaced the paper form that used to be filled in prior to landing in the US.
 The authorization costs $ 14 USD and needs to be paid by credit card.

 The safety of our clients is of the utmost importance to us, and our local experts are always well-informed about the current situation in Argentina.
-For up-to-date information about safety, security and travel warnings, please refer to the US State Department, UK Foreign Travel Advice, or your local government resource.
+For up-to-date information about safety, security and travel warnings, please refer to the US State Department, UK Foreign Travel Advice, or your local government resource for if it’s safe to visit Argentina.

 Most sockets use the European two-pronged round plugs (Type C), but some use the three-pronged Australian plugs (Type I).